Course Overview

 - Enable logs and find basic security issues through log monitoring.

-- Analyze the information in email headers.
+- Analyze the information in email headers to detect and identify forged emails.

-- Set up linux iptables firewall.
+- Set up Linux iptables firewall.

-- Outline how data moves across networks.
+- Describe how data moves across networks.

-Effective as of Spring/Summer 2017
+Effective as of Spring/Summer 2025

 Related Programs